Belarusians in Lithuania: World War II and Soviet Period

-At the beginning of World War II, when Vilna and the Vilna Region were transferred to Lithuania (October 1939), the Vilna Belarusian Scientific Society and the Belarusian Student Union ceased their activities.
-During the occupation of Lithuania by Nazi German troops (1941–1944), the Vilna Belarusian Gymnasium, the Belarusian Teachers' Seminary, and the Vilna Belarusian Museum (closed in 1945) were still active, and the newspaper Bielaruski holas (ed.
+At the beginning of World War II, when Vilnius and the Vilnius Region were transferred to Lithuania (October 1939), the Vilnius Belarusian Scientific Society and the Belarusian Student Union ceased their activities.
+During the German occupation of Lithuania during World War II, the Vilnius Belarusian Gymnasium, the Belarusian Teachers' Seminary, and the Vilnius Belarusian Museum (closed in 1945) were still active, and the newspaper Bielaruski holas (ed.
 Frantsishak Alyakhnovich) was published.

-After the liberation of Lithuania, part of the Belarusians of the Vilna Region resettled in Poland based on the Lithuanian-Polish agreement on the mutual evacuation of the population of 22 September 1944.
+After the Soviet re-occupation of Lithuania in 1944, part of the Belarusians of the Vilnius Region resettled in Poland based on the Lithuanian-Polish agreement on the mutual evacuation of the population of 22 September 1944.
 From 1945, Belarusians from the BSSR arrived in Lithuania for recruitment, construction projects, etc. Their number increased from 30,000 in 1959 to 63,000 in 1989; however, they had practically no organized national life.
-Piotra Sierhijevič, Zoska Veras, Liavhon Luckievič, Janka Šutovič, and others continued their activities in Vilnius.
+Piotra Sierhijevič, Zośka Vieras, Liavon Luckievič, Janka Šutovič, and others continued their activities in Vilnius.

 The activation of public life of the Belarusian national minority in Lithuania began during the liberalization of socio-political life in the USSR (second half of the 1980s), when a number of Belarusian cultural and educational organizations emerged, including "Siabryna".
 Since 1989, Belarusian programs have been broadcast on radio and television in Lithuania.